Imagine yourself on Havana’s streets, sitting in an outdoor café, watching classic cars rolling by, and sipping a Cuban coffee.

-The pressure from a Moka pot isn’t as intense as a traditional espresso machine, but it still produces flavorful, heavy-bodied coffee.
+The pressure from a Moka pot (either stainless steel or aluminum) isn’t as intense as a traditional espresso machine, but it still produces flavorful, heavy-bodied coffee.

 If you’re in a pinch, you can make it with an espresso machine, just be sure to whip up the espuma from the first strong coffee drops.

 The amount of caffeine depends on what kind of coffee you are using to make it.
 If you’re drinking Café Bustelo, there are 150 mg in a 12 oz cup.

 There are some variations with milk if you’d like to avoid feeling jittery all day.
 You can make it as strong or as weak as you’d like.

 A café con Leche is the traditional breakfast drink in Cuba.
 This version is a simple espresso with milk but without espuma.
 In Cuba, it’s served with buttered toast for breakfast.

 Is Café Bustelo the Same as Cuban Coffee?

 Café Bustelo is a dark roast Cuban style coffee, although most of the beans are not sourced from Cuba.
 It was started by a Spaniard who married a Cuban woman that was a coffee enthusiast.
 The coffee became a staple in New York after the couple moved there from Puerto Rico.